antiriby/AMTV/Hour Summary/Sydni-Dee Venter.md

 I met with the team to approve the design in Android Studio and support creation and logic of the feature.

+## Total Fall Hours: 39 Hours

 # Spring
 ## Sprint 7
-Tasks - 2 hours
+Tasks - 5 hours

 I met with the team to approve the design in Android Studio and support creation and logic of the feature.
 ## Sprint 8
-Rewards - 2 hours
+Rewards - 5 hours

 I met with the team to approve the design in Android Studio and support creation and logic of the feature.
 ## Sprint 9
-Permissions - 2 hours
+Permissions - 5 hours

 I met with the team to approve the design in Android Studio and support creation and logic of the feature.
 ## Sprint 10